 Several partners have come together on the initiative of the International Centre for Migration Policy Development (ICMPD) to jointly develop the EU-funded Migration Media Award, announced on 25 January 2017 under the auspices of Malta’s EU presidency.

-The award competition is a collaboration of the EU-funded projects Euromed Migration IV and the Open Media Hub, in partnership with the European Asylum Support Office and Malta’s Ministry for Foreign Affairs.
+The award competition is a collaboration of the EU-funded projects Euromed Migration IV and the Open Media Hub, in partnership with the European Asylum Support Office and Malta’s Ministry for Foreign Affairs and Trade Promotion.

-The mission of DG NEAR is to take forward the EU's neighborhood and enlargement policies.
-By implementing assistance actions in Europe's eastern and southern neighborhood, DG NEAR supports reform and democratic consolidation, and strengthens the prosperity, stability and security around Europe.
+The mission of DG NEAR is to take forward the EU's neighbourhood and enlargement policies.
+By implementing assistance actions in Europe's eastern and southern neighbourhood, DG NEAR supports reform and democratic consolidation, and strengthens the prosperity, stability and security around Europe.

 In the enlargement area, DG NEAR assists countries with a perspective to join the EU in meeting the criteria defined by the Treaty of European Union and the European Council.

-Under the revised ENP, migration has become a central feature of the neighborhood policy with a view to strengthen cooperation and dialogue with neighborhood countries on migration for a comprehensive migration management.
-The ENP together with the Global Approach to Migration and Mobility, the European Agenda on Migration and the Valletta Summit Declaration represent the policy framework outlining the migration priorities to be addressed in cooperation with Neighborhood Countries and jointly with the EU MS.
+Under the revised ENP, migration has become a central feature of the neighbourhood policy with a view to strengthen cooperation and dialogue with neighbourhood countries on migration for a comprehensive migration management.
+The ENP together with the Global Approach to Migration and Mobility, the European Agenda on Migration and the Valletta Summit Declaration represent the policy framework outlining the migration priorities to be addressed in cooperation with neighbourhood Countries and jointly with the EU MS.

-DG NEAR manages the bulk of the Union’s financial and technical assistance to the neighborhood and enlargement countries.
+DG NEAR manages the bulk of the Union’s financial and technical assistance to the neighbourhood and enlargement countries.